Zero density estimate for modular form $L$-functions in weight aspect: Twisted second moment, Proof of Theorem

-and this evaluates to the first two main terms, with an error that is $O(\frac{1}{k})$, by shifting the contour to the $\Re(s) = -\frac{1}{2}$ line.\footnote{The pole of $\zeta$ does not contribute since $\hat{H}(-\sigma) + \hat{H}(\sigma) = 0$.}
+and this evaluates to the first two main terms, with an error that is $O(\frac{1}{k})$, by shifting the contour to the line $\Re(s) = -\frac{1}{2}+\sigma$.\footnote{The pole of $\zeta$ does not contribute since $\hat{H}(-\sigma) + \hat{H}(\sigma) = 0$.}

-The two remaining main terms come from the off-diagonal sum, so we now work to isolate these terms.
-To begin, we exchange order of summation and discard those terms with $cd > 10000 \sqrt{\ell}$, writing
+The two remaining main terms come from off the diagonal, so we now work to isolate these terms.
+The crucial fact in evaluating the off-diagonal terms is that the summations over $c$ and $d$ are very short.
+Exchanging order of summation, we write